Home»Compliance»SOC 2 Compliance Checklist

 10. Ensure all your team members understand and follow your policies, security best practices, and common reason required to protect your data

-11. Implement offline security practices: ensure hard copies of important documents are inaccessible to unauthorized people.
-Educate your colleagues to protect themselves from tailgating (piggybacking), etc.
+11. Implement offline security practices: ensure hard copies of important documents are inaccessible to unauthorized people, educate your colleagues to protect themselves from tailgating (piggybacking), etc.

 Availability